FahadKHAN-4/Image-Search/README.md

 ### Overall Results ###

--Average Precision for Query 2714: 0.6
+- Average Precision for Query 2714: 0.6
--Average Precision for Query 776: 0.9
+- Average Precision for Query 776: 0.9
--Average Precision for Query 3557: 0.6
+- Average Precision for Query 3557: 0.6
--Average Precision for Query 2461: 0.6
+- Average Precision for Query 2461: 0.6
--Average Precision for Query 1709: 0.8
+- Average Precision for Query 1709: 0.8
--Average Precision for Query 316: 0.9
+- Average Precision for Query 316: 0.9
--Average Precision for Query 2176: 0.3
+- Average Precision for Query 2176: 0.3
--Average Precision for Query 1656: 0.8
+- Average Precision for Query 1656: 0.8
--Average Precision for Query 4716: 1
+- Average Precision for Query 4716: 1
--Average Precision for Query 3906: 0.1
+- Average Precision for Query 3906: 0.1
--Average Precision for Query 35: 0.9
+- Average Precision for Query 35: 0.9
--Average Precision for Query 1258: 0.2
+- Average Precision for Query 1258: 0.2
--Average Precision for Query 4929: 0.7
+- Average Precision for Query 4929: 0.7
--Average Precision for Query 4445: 0.9
+- Average Precision for Query 4445: 0.9
--Average Precision for Query 27: 0.1
+- Average Precision for Query 27: 0.1
--Average Precision for Query 2032: 0.4
+- Average Precision for Query 2032: 0.4
--Average Precision for Query 3502: 0.9
+- Average Precision for Query 3502: 0.9
--Average Precision for Query 2040: 0.3
+- Average Precision for Query 2040: 0.3
--Average Precision for Query 4354: 0.1
+- Average Precision for Query 4354: 0.1
--Average Precision for Query 3833: 0.2
+- Average Precision for Query 3833: 0.2